Grinderofl/EFConvention/README.md

 =============

 ### Lifecycle
 Factory lifecyle should be same as your application lifecycle.
-Every Context() call checks if database has already been migrated, provided AutoMigrateGeneratedMigrationsEnabled is set to true.
+First Context() call checks if database has already been migrated, provided AutoMigrateGeneratedMigrationsEnabled is set to true.
 If you manage migrations manually, lifecycle can be anything and you will be responsible for performance and errors.
-IContext lifecycle can be anything you would normally set a standard DbContext to.
+DbContext lifecycle can be anything you would normally set a standard DbContext to, in Web cases it would be per Request.

 ### Context
-EFAutomation declares an IContext interface which declares effectively same functions as original DbContext and adds some of its own, such as events.
-You are free to cast it to standard DbContext if you wish.
+From versioni 2.4, EFConvention uses a standard DbContext.
+Use the Context() call as such.

 Context() call from Factory also accepts a string parameter for connection string, either full connectionstring or the name of it, just like standard DbContext.
 It's suggested to just set the Connection option under Configuration property, though.